RainingKiwi/zig151/keygen/README.md

 ## How It Works
 1. **Input Parsing**: Reads `<size_bytes>` and `<password>` from command-line arguments.
 2. **Key Derivation**:
-   - Computes SHA-256 of the password to derive a 32-byte key.
-   - Computes SHA-256 of the password + "keygen-nonce" to derive a 12-byte nonce.
+   - Generates deterministic 16-byte salts for key and nonce using SHA-256 (password for key, password + "keygen-nonce" for nonce).
+   - Derives a 32-byte key and 12-byte nonce using Argon2id with secure parameters (4 iterations, 64MiB memory, 1 thread).
 3. **Key Generation**: Uses ChaCha20IETF to generate a keystream of the specified size, written to `key.key` in 64KiB chunks.
 4. **Output**: Creates or overwrites `key.key` with the binary keystream.

 ## Security Notes
-- **SHA-256 Limitation**: The tool uses SHA-256 for key derivation, which is fast but vulnerable to brute-force attacks.
-For production use, consider replacing with Argon2 (`std.crypto.pwhash.argon2`) for stronger password-based key derivation.
-- **Deterministic Output**: The same password and size produce the same `key.key`, useful for testing but not secure for cryptographic keys without a random salt.
+- **Argon2id**: Uses Argon2id (memory-hard, resistant to GPU/brute-force attacks) for key and nonce derivation, making it suitable for cryptographic applications.
-- **Recommendations**: For secure applications, use random salts and Argon2, and store salts alongside the key file.
+- **Deterministic Salts**: Salts are derived from the password for reproducibility (same password yields same `key.key`).
+For production, use random salts and store them with the output.
+- **ChaCha20**: A secure stream cipher, safe for generating pseudorandom key material.
+- **Recommendations**:
+  - For production, use random salts (e.g., via `std.crypto.random.bytes`) and store them in a separate file or prepend to `key.key`.
+  - Adjust Argon2 parameters (e.g., increase memory to 256MiB) for higher security, balancing performance.

 ## Building and Testing
 1. Compile as above.